Getting Started - Letters of Intent

 - Select one grant mechanism for your application submission.
 DO NOT APPLY TO MULTIPLE MECHANISMS WITH THE SAME PROJECT.
 (If you have multiple UNIQUE projects, you may apply to more than one mechanism. .)

 - Carefully review the Funding Opportunity Announcement for the grant mechanism you have selected.
 Be sure you are eligible and understand the conditions and terms before starting the application process.

 - Visit proposalCENTRAL, our electronic submission site, to create an account or review and update an existing account.
 To view the available funding opportunities, select CORE-Centralized Otolaryngology Research Efforts from the 'Filter List by Grantmaker' dropdown menu on the proposalCENTRAL site.

 - Submit a letter of intent (LOI) by midnight EST December 15th.
 See the required information for submitting an LOI below.
 You must submit a letter of intent in order to apply for a CORE grant, however, it is non-binding.

 - Once you receive an approval email for your LOI, you may start on the full application.

 Letters of Intent

 The letters help us anticipate our review requirements but are non-binding.
-You will not be penalized for not submitting an application Submit your letter of intent online via proposalCENTRAL by December 15th.
+You will not be penalized for submitting and LOI and then deciding not to submitt and application.
+Submit your letter of intent online via proposalCENTRAL by December 15th.